- Board Charter

 Continuous Disclosure Policy

-As a listed public company, Environmental Clean Technologies Limited (the Company) is required to comply with a continuous disclosure obligation contained in the Listing Rules of Australian Stock Exchange Limited (ASX).
+As a listed public company, Environmental Clean Technologies Limited (the Company) is required to comply with a continuous disclosure obligation contained in the Listing Rules of the Australian Stock Exchange Limited (ASX).
 This continuous disclosure obligation is complemented by requirements under the Corporations Act 2001 (Cth) (Corporations Act).

 The Company is committed to compliance with its continuous disclosure obligation in the spirit of the Listing Rules of the ASX and the corporate governance best practice recommendations made by the ASX Corporate Governance Council.